LCFD

 • December 27 - Calling by Joan Savitt; Music by Eric Buddington and Seamus Connor

-• January 24 - Calling by Ben Sachs-Hamilton; Music by Paper Plane (Daniel Raine, Emma Azelborn, and Rohan Weeden)
+• January 24 - Calling by Hannah Johlas; Music by Paper Plane (Daniel Raine, Emma Azelborn, and Rohan Weeden)

-• February 28 - Calling by Tommy Linden; Music by TBD
+• February 28 - Calling by Tommy Linden; Music by Minda Cowen, Max Carmichael, and Dominique Gagné

-• March 28 - Calling by Julian Blechner; Music by Ben Hemmendinger and friend
+• March 28 - Calling by Julian Blechner; Music by Silas Hamilton and Ben Hemmendinger

 • April 25 - Calling by Adina Gordon; Music by Mo Brachfeld and friend